IsenrichO/machine-config/README.md

     style="position: relative; width: 75%; margin: auto;" />
 ](https://github.com/IsenrichO/machine-config/raw/master/assets/Shell_Theme-Agnoster_ZSH.png)

+My Terminal profile is derived from [Agnoster](https://github.com/agnoster/agnoster-zsh-theme)'s awesome theme built for the Zsh shell.

 ---

 ## Shoutouts

 Like what you see?
-Go ahead and fork this repo and customize it to suit your particular needs; or just download the *.zip and go on with ya bad self!
+Go ahead and fork this repo and customize it to suit your particular needs; or just download the _*.zip_ and go on with ya bad self!
 Be sure to substitute user-specific field values (_e.g._, **user.name** and **user.email** in the _.gitconfig_) with your own profile information though.